MCPRUNNER/filescrubberMCP/README.md

 - `FILESCRUBBER_MCP_TRANSPORT` - Set to `"Http"` or `"Stdio"` (default: `"Http"`)
 - `FILESCRUBBER_MCP_LOG_DIR` - Custom directory for log files (default: `Logs` in application directory)
+- `FILESCRUBBER_MCP_ROOT_DIR` - Root directory for file operations.
+When set, all relative file paths will be resolved relative to this directory.
+Useful for Docker deployments to set a working directory. (default: current working directory)

 ## MCP Tools